Origin of the Species

 Because I loved writing.
 And I still do.

 I have a few writing colleagues who have pursued the “writing to market” track with incredible energy and dogged determination.
 So much so, that they can’t wait to quit.
-The magic is gone, and what once brought them creative joy has devolved into life-sucking drudgery.
+The magic is gone, and a labor of love that once brought them creative joy has devolved into life-sucking drudgery.

 I still love to write.
 If returning to an ancient manual Underwood was my only option, you’ll find me happily clacking away, enjoying the ping-wrrk! of carriage returns, and muttering “Et tu, Brute?” under my breath at fading ink ribbons.